Covered Services for Students

 - Enrolled University of Nebraska-Lincoln undergraduate and graduate students taking at least one on-campus credit hour (including students enrolled in "on-campus" dissertation)

-- Enrolled UNMC nursing and dental students taking four or more credit hours
+- Enrolled UNMC nursing and dental students taking one or more on-campus credit hours

 - Students enrolled in student insurance and use the health center for care